Paradise Now Parent Guide

-Paradise Now is rated PG-13 for mature thematic material and brief strong language.
+Why is Paradise Now rated PG-13?
+Paradise Now is rated PG-13 by the MPAA for mature thematic material and brief strong language.

 Although this movie is about a highly violent act—choosing to be a suicide bomber—it has no violence on screen, except for a tussle that results in a bleeding nose.
 Language includes a sexual expletive and a few other profanities, all in subtitles (and assumedly spoken in the film’s foreign dialogue).
 However, this film creates a high amount of tension and deals with obvious mature themes.
 Finally, characters smoke cigarettes and a traditional water pipe (of which the contents are unknown).

 Page last updated March 18, 2009

 Paradise Now Parents' Guide

 During filming, the cast and crew endured military attacks and sparked controversy in the community.
 To read an interview with the movie’s director, go to http://wip.warnerbros.com/paradisenow/.
 Click on About the Production and follow the link to A Conversation with Hany Abu-Assad.

 What is the difference between fanaticism and dedicated commitment?
 What motivates these men to make the choices they do?
 What kinds of circumstances lend themselves to promoting this type of behavior?
 What effects do their choices have on the overall conflict and on the others around them?